tengwar/xorstuff/README.md

 Use you brain for extracting the correct key (repetition, key not complete, existing words, etc)

 ####Add your customs headers and headers with unknown bytes
-    Modify xorstuff.py and add your custom header in the list_types disctionary.
+    Modify xorstuff.py and add your custom header in the list_types dictionary.

     If the header contains unknown bytes, replace them with %s, the script will bruteforce them.